d-otis/tweetStreets/README.md

 I wanted to create a NodeJS app that emails, or texts, me anytime a tweet from PhilaStreets included the terms: suspend, collection, resume, delay.

 ## Todo

-- automatically generate a blank ```db/ids.txt``` when it doesn't already exist.
 - clean up TwilioSMS branch + merge with main
-- fiddle with dynamic date so it doesn't go back so far in time (make sure format produced by dayjs doesn't conflict with expected format in Twitter API)
-- reformat logging to be one line
 - handle not connecting to twitter error better with timestamp
 - modularize test conditions for tweet inclusion
-- save tweets to google sheets instead of .txt